1. Home

 For many homeowners in the United States, installing solar panels is a good investment that will increase your property value and reduce your long-term energy costs.

-How To Calculate Your Solar ROI
+How to Calculate Your Solar ROI

-To give you a better idea of how solar ROI calculators work, you can follow these steps to generate your own rough estimate:
+To give you a better idea of how solar ROI calculators work, you can follow these steps to generate your own rough estimate.

 2. Estimate the approximate annual electricity production of your system.